mattrussi/gitlab-com-runbooks/docs/sentry/sentry-in-kube.md

 There are a few different reasons for this.
 Check the following:

+1. Try restarting the deployment of consumers responsible for the group.

 1. Is there enough free space on the Kafka data PVCs?

 1. If Sentry was upgraded recently and everything else is working (i.e. Sentry appears to be processing events promptly and stats look fine), it may simply be deprecated queues that need to be cleaned up.
 For example: